tmarrinan/NetSocket/README.md

 ### Interfacing with Other Libraries / Languages

-The NetSocket send and receive methods use a simple custom protocol.
+NetSocket send and receive methods use a simple custom protocol.
 A 5-byte header is prepended to all messages with information about the data type (string vs binary) and message size.

 ##### Header